Neo1277/blogDjangoAndReact/README.md

 ## Notes ##
 *   If different ports are being used, go to the settings.py file and change the port in the whitelist, or change the port in the baseUrl.js file, it depends on the configuration.
-*   This application is not using https yet, it uses http, when deploying the application, I suggest using https and a private key and a public key (SSL) for exchanging data between client and server for security.
+*   This application is not using https yet, it uses http, when deploying the application, I suggest using https, a private key and a public key (SSL) for exchanging data between client and server for security.

 ## Credits ##
 *   [Tutorial django rest framework](https://bezkoder.com/django-crud-mysql-rest-framework/ "djangorestframeworktutorial")